 The document is split into two parts.
 The Strategy document covers a 15 year period and sets out how improvements to the way people move around across all modes of transport will be achieved throughout the County (excluding Plymouth).

-The latest Implementation Plan for Torbay covers a 5 year period from April 2016 – March 2021.
-This plan follows on from a previous Implementation Plan which covered the period of 2011-2015.
+The latest Implementation Plan for Torbay covers a five year period from April 2021 to March 2026.
+This plan follows on from a previous Implementation Plan which covered the period of 2016 to 2021.
 The current Implementation Plan sets out how the Strategy aims will be delivered in the three towns of Torquay, Paignton and Brixham.
 It lays out the likely funding that will be received to improve transport services and what this will mean for each mode of transport.

 This document is the Council’s current Implementation Plan setting out the projects the Council is committed to delivering and how new projects will be developed over the next 5 years.
 It was adopted by the Council in October 2016.